BENEFITING: MICHAEL H LUDWIG MEMORIAL FOUNDATION

 Although cardiac anomalies are the most common birth defect, most are benign.
 The overall benefits of athletics are well documented.
 Nonetheless, there are a number of rare heart conditions that, left undetected, can lead to sudden cardiac arrest.
 Michael's family and friends want to improve awareness through participation in events such as the New York City Marathon in an effort to help reduce the chances of similar tragedies.

-The Michael Ludwig Memorial Foundation was selected by the New York Road Runners an an eligible not-for-profit to assemble a team of runners to participate in the 2010 ING New York City Marathon Community Charity Program.
+For the third consecutive year, the Michael Ludwig Memorial Foundation has been selected by the New York Road Runners an an eligible not-for-profit to assemble a team of runners to participate in the 2012 ING New York City Marathon Community Charity Program.
 Preparing to run the New York Marathon is a huge commitment, requiring nearly 20 weeks of dedicated training typically 5-6 days each week.
-In return, the accomplishment of fnishing the marathon provides a life long memory.
+In return, the accomplishment of finishing the marathon provides a life long memory.
+We also wish to thank the team of runners who participated in the 2011 and 2010 ING New York City Marathon on behalf of the Foundation and their generous and kind supporters.

-We extend our deep gratitude to "Michael's Team" participating on behalf of the Foundation in this year's New York City Marathon and to their supporters.
-We wish the runners the best of luck for a great race, favorable weather, and a most meaningful day!
+We extend our deep gratitude to "Michael's Team: Running for Young Hearts" in the 2012 New York City Marathons and to their families, friends, and colleagues.
+We wish the runners the best of luck for a great race November 4th with favorable weather and a most meaningful day!